tingq3/Mini-Portfolio/README.md

 * Linting can be run with `npm run lint`.
 Automatic fixes can be applied using `npm run lint-fix`.

-## Building
+### Building

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build